ikivanc/Data-Driven-Cycling-and-Workout-Prediction/Readme.md

 ## Solution

-This is end to end solution, using Strava workout data exports as input.
+This is an end-to-end solution, using Strava workout data exports as input.
 Strava contains indoor and outdoor workout ride data.
-To analyse the data, Jupyter Notebook is used for `Data Cleaning`, `Data Pre-Processing`, `Model Training` and `Model Export.
-For machine learning model training and prediction scikit-learn is used.
-Prediction model is exported using scikit-learn to predict my ride type and distance of my workout.
+To analyze the data, Jupyter Notebooks are used for `Data Cleaning`, `Data Pre-Processing`, `Model Training` and `Model Export.
+For machine learning model training and prediction, the scikit-learn Python package is used.
+The prediction model is exported by scikit-learn to predict my ride type and distance of my workout.

-Model, as a pickle file is hosted in a FastAPI, provides an API interface to pass parameters and predict weather information using 3rd party weather api and these values are used by model for prediction.
+The model, as a pickle file is hosted in a FastAPI app which provides an API to pass parameters and predict weather information using 3rd party weather API.
+These values are used by model for prediction.

-For user interaction interface, I've created a Conversational AI project using Bot Framework to communicate with Fast API.
-I picked Microsoft Teams to use as canvas, since everyday I'm regularly using this platform to communicate.
+As a user interface, I've created a Conversational AI project using Microsoft Bot Framework to communicate with Fast API.
+I picked Microsoft Teams as canvas, since this is the platform I use regularly to communicate.

-With this solution now I can select my city, workout date and time, these selections provide weather forecast and use these parameters with my prediction model to provide `Distance` and `ride type` predictions.
+With this solution I now can select my city, workout date and time, and I get a prediction providing `distance` and `ride type` values.

 ### Architecture